Deborah-Digges/shooting-viz/README.md

 - A drop down selector was used for changing the value of the time variable as it is easy to see how values change over time
 - An accompanying bar chart shows a better comparison among states for a given year.
 This was chosen because difference in the length of bars is more perceivable than difference in hue of color.

 An introduction animation was included to highlight states with no mass shootings over the years and states with the highest number of mass shootings.
-This is done in the `Martine Glass` manner, starting off by guiding the user to see a particular aspect of the visualization and then allowing him to further explore on his/her own.
+This is done in the `Martini Glass` manner, starting off by guiding the user to see a particular aspect of the visualization and then allowing him to further explore on his/her own.

 ## See it here
 http://deborah-digges.github.io/shooting-viz/index.html